MANYA-SHUKLA/codyssey-main-website-live/README.md

 Be sure to follow existing code style and commit message conventions.

 ## License & credits
 No license file is included in this repository.
-Add a LICENSE file (MIT, Apache-2.0, etc.) if you intend to open-source the project.

 Credits:
 - Built with Next.js, TypeScript and Tailwind CSS.